Pain from a pinched nerve — what causes it?

-Pain from a pinched nerve can be excruciating, as anyone who has experienced this malady can attest.
+Pain from a pinched nerve can be excruciating, as anyone who has experienced this condition can report.
 The discomfort can make it nearly impossible to stay seated at your desk at work for lengthy periods, follow through on your golf swing, take the dog on a nightly walk or perform any of your other day-to-day activities.
-But how, exactly, is it caused?
-And, more importantly, what can be done to soothe the pain?
+But how is it caused?
+And more importantly, what are the options for relief?

-A “pinched nerve” is the commonly used term to describe a situation in which a spinal nerve becomes compressed.
+A pinched nerve is the commonly used term to describe compression of a spinal nerve.
 This pressure is what causes the pain.
-A pinched nerve can occur due to a variety of degenerative spine conditions, such as bone spurs, a bulging or herniated disc, spinal stenosis and others.
-These conditions are called “degenerative” because they are the byproduct of the natural aging process.
-As you get older, normal wear and tear on your spinal anatomy – joints, bones, intervertebral discs, etc. – causes deterioration that can eventually lead to nerve compression and the pain from a pinched nerve.
+A pinched nerve can occur due to a variety of degenerative spine conditions, such as bone spurs, a bulging or herniated disc and spinal stenosis.
+These conditions are called degenerative because they are caused by the natural aging process.
+As you get older, normal wear and tear on your spinal anatomy, such as the joints, bones and discs, causes deterioration that can eventually lead to nerve compression and the pain from a pinched nerve.

 However, if you’ve been trying conservative treatments for weeks or months and haven’t seen the results you’re looking for, contact Laser Spine Institute today.
-Our orthopedic specialists perform a variety of minimally invasive procedures that may be able to help you find relief from neck and back pain caused by a pinched nerve.
+Our orthopedic surgeons and neurosurgeons perform a range of minimally invasive procedures that may be able to help you find relief from neck and back pain caused by a pinched nerve.
 Our minimally invasive spine surgery involves a less than 1-inch incision, allowing for nerve decompression without the need for the significant muscle disruption caused by traditional open neck or back surgery.